tana114/interdisciplinary_problem_synthesis/README.md

 - Generate drafts for cross-domain problems by using problems from different fields as seeds.
 - Apply methods such as [evol-instruct](https://arxiv.org/abs/2306.08568) and [WizardMath](https://arxiv.org/abs/2308.09583) to refine drafts.
 - Introduce quantitative indicators to assess problem quality and use them as criteria for revision.
-Problems with low computational cost and high intrinsic difficulty are considered high-quality.
+Problems with low calculation cost and high intrinsic difficulty are considered high-quality.
 By iteratively revising and scoring problems, we produce higher-quality synthetic problems.

 ### Step 2 — Answer generation